physrisk/website-source/articles/2023/wont-be-teaching-matlab.md

 you.

-Finally, [Matlab](/tag/matlab/) costs a lot (my faculty pays for it, but still the money could find a better use?) and closed source.
+Finally, [Matlab](/tag/matlab/) costs a lot (my faculty pays for it, but still the money could find a better use?) and is closed source.
 By being pricey and closed source (GNU Octave is not compatible with newest [Matlab](/tag/matlab/) versions) it is not accessible to some researchers world wide.
 Some of them use different proprietary software, others do not have the funds to buy a license.
 [Python](/tag/python/) on the other hand can be used by anyone with a reasonably new computer.

+So, was my teaching experience all that bad?
+No. I have met quite a few students who made this experience worthwhile.
+I have enjoyed satisfying students' curiosity, encouraging independent exploration, giving advanced advice as well as answering basic questions.